mrjones2014/BlazorCMS/README.md

 There are two different variations of Blazor; Blazor-Server, in which C# processing is performed on the server and the results are sent to the client via a websocket connection, or Blazor-Wasm, which actually ships a full WebAssembly .NET runtime to the browser.

 Let's build a (very) simple CMS using Blazor-Wasm, with a .NET Core hosted backend.
-Or, you can skip to the [analytics](#analytics);
+Or, you can skip to the [analytics](#analytics).

 All of the code related to this article can be found [here](https://github.com/andCulture/BlazorCMS).

 Note: `using` import statements are omitted here for brevity.

-To start, you will need to install the [dotnet 3.1.0-preview4 CLI](https://dotnet.microsoft.com/download/dotnet-core/3.1).
+You will need to install the [dotnet 3.1.0-preview4 CLI](https://dotnet.microsoft.com/download/dotnet-core/3.1) to set up and build this project.

 Start by installing the Blazor project templates into the dotnet CLI.

 `dotnet new -i Microsoft.AspNetCore.Blazor.Templates::3.1.0-preview4.19579.2`

-Now that we have the project templates installed, let's create a new Blazor WASM Dotnet Core hosted project.
+Now that we have the project templates installed, let's create a new Blazor-Wasm Dotnet Core hosted project.

 `dotnet new blazorwasm --hosted -o BlazorCMS`